albertogg/dotfiles/README.md

     make macos

-It's based on Mathias Bynens `http://mths.be/osx`.
+Those settings are based on Mathias Bynens `http://mths.be/osx`.

 ## Hombrew